 The advent of DyeVC approach brings with it a number of possibilities for future researches.
 The following paragraphs describe possible improvements and researches that can be explored in the future.

 The first improvement is related to the visualizations the approach already provides.
 Level 4 visualization, which shows every commit in the topology, could be enhanced with automatic collapsing of similar nodes.
 Currently, each vertex in level 4 visualization represents a single commit.
 Depending on the repository size, this leads to a graph that is very long horizontally, because we show each commit on a different X-coordinate, to give the idea of elapsed time.
 Even with the zooming feature, large repositories can be difficult to analyze.
-It happens that we normally want to analyze the very ending part of a repository, which comprises of the most current commits in the topology, because the older ones probably were spread to the whole topology already.
+It happens that we normally want to analyze the very ending part of a repository, which comprises of the most recent commits in the topology, because the older ones probably were spread to the whole topology already.
 The current implementation has a feature for the user to select a group of commits and manually collapsing them, creating a single node that represents the group of collapsed commits, which is placed at the midpoint between the first and the last collapsed nodes.
 However, on a repository with thousands of commits, this is not very practical.
-Automatic collapsing could compact the visualization, by collapsing contiguous nodes that represent commits with the same level of accessibility, leaving only branch heads expanded.f
+Automatic collapsing could compact the visualization, by collapsing contiguous nodes that represent commits with the same level of accessibility, leaving only branch heads expanded.

-Another possible improvement related to level 4 information is to attach filters and transformations to help answering a number of user questions, such as: Which repositories or which people changed a specific artifact or group of artifacts?
-Which commits introduced a higher amount of changes in the code?
+Another possible improvement related to level 4 information is to attach filters and transformations to help answering a number of user questions, such as: Which repositories or people changed a specific artifact or group of artifacts?
+Which commits introduced the higher amount of changes in the code?
 Who were the top contributors in the project this week?

 By increasing the amount of metadata that DyeVC already gathers, a number of research options arise.
 For example, supposing that we are dealing with text artifacts, if DyeVC gathers the changes introduced by each commit at the line level (by storing each commit’s diff), one could create a visualization to show conflicts that would happen when merging two branches.